au-ts/lionsos_docs/content/docs/use/integration.md

 # Integration

-Due to LionsOS being a *component* Operating System, part of the process of developing on top of LionsOS involves picking and integaring the various components and sub-systems that you want to be part of your final system.
+Due to LionsOS being a *component* Operating System, part of the process of developing on top of LionsOS involves picking and integrating the various components and sub-systems that you want to be part of your final system.

 This brings up a problem of how, as the system designer, do you put everything together